Multiphoton non-local quantum interference controlled by an undetected photon: Introduction

 \section{Introduction}

 Quantum interference occurs only when no information to distinguish between the superposed states is knowable\cite{RevModPhys.71.S274}.
 Well-known examples of quantum interference with photons include double-slit interference of a single photon\cite{grangier1986experimental} and Hong-Ou-Mandel interference of two photons\cite{PhysRevLett.59.2044}.
-A separate type of quantum interference is the interference via induced coherence, first realized by Zou, Wang and Mandel in 1991\cite{PhysRevLett.67.318,PhysRevA.44.4614}.
+A separate type of quantum interference is the interference via induced coherence, first realized by Zou, Wang, and Mandel in 1991\cite{PhysRevLett.67.318,PhysRevA.44.4614} in a Mach-Zehnder interferometer-like configuration.
 The interference of the signal photon depends on the path identity of its twin photon, which is not even on the coherent paths of the signal photon.
 This mind-boggling experiment ``brings out that the quantum state reflects not what we know about the system, but rather what is knowable in principle" \cite{RevModPhys.71.S274}.
-In 1994, Herzog \textit{et al.} demonstrated frustrated two-photon creation via induced coherence, in which they can either enhance or suppress the generation of photon pairs in spontaneous parametric down-conversion (SPDC) process by tuning the phases of various interferometers\cite{PhysRevLett.72.629}.
-Throughout this manuscript, we call this type of interference as frustrated interference (FI).
+In 1994, Herzog et al. demonstrated frustrated two-photon creation via induced coherence in a Michelson interferometer-like configuration, in which they can either enhance or suppress the generation of photon pairs in spontaneous parametric down-conversion (SPDC) process by tuning the phases of various interferometers\cite{PhysRevLett.72.629}.
+Throughout this manuscript, we call this type of interference frustrated interference (FI).

 Nonlocality is the characteristic feature of quantum correlation, such as entanglement.
-For instance, two space-like separated observers --- Alice (A) and Bob (B), share a pair of polarization-entangled photons and measure on specific polarization bases by adjusting the transmission angles ($\alpha/\beta$) of their polarizers (Fig. 1a).
-When they compare their results, they will find that the joint probability depends on the polarizers' angles: $P(AB|\beta,\alpha=0)=\frac{1}{2}\sin^2(\beta)$, as shown in Fig. 1b.
-As A and B are space-like separated, the observed second-order interference is considered non-local.
-This phenomenon, predicted by quantum physics, cannot be accounted for by any local theory and represents one of the most profound foundational insights in physics\cite{RevModPhys.86.419}.
+For instance, two space-like separated observers --- Alice ($\mathcal{A}$) and Bob ($\mathcal{B}$), share a pair of polarization-entangled photons and measure on specific polarization bases by adjusting the transmission angles ($\alpha/\beta$) of their polarizers (Fig. 1a).
+When they compare their results, they will find that the joint probability depends on the polarizers' angles: $P_{\mathcal{A}\mathcal{B}}(\alpha+\beta)=\sin^2(\alpha+\beta)$, as shown in Fig. 1a.
+The probability here is normalized with the maximum counting rate for all the possible measurement settings of $\alpha$ and $\beta$.
+This second-order interference of the entangled state can not be explained by local hidden variable theory and is considered non-local.
+In this setting, any mutual influence between the two observations is excluded under strict Einstein locality conditions.\cite{PhysRevLett.81.5039} This phenomenon, predicted by quantum physics, cannot be accounted for by any local theory and represents one of the most profound foundational insights in physics\cite{RevModPhys.86.419}.